StokesianPynamics/StokesMFS/README.md

 3. Inclusion of rarefaction effects, starting with the G13 equations, possibly moving on to the R13 equations, or even the R26.

 ## Acknowledgments
-This work is based on work supported by the Engineering and Physical Sciences Research Council [EP/N016602/1],and and [EP/V01207X/1].
+This work is based on work supported by the Engineering and Physical Sciences Research Council: [EP/N016602/1] and [EP/V01207X/1].

 ## Refernces
 [1].
 Josiah J.P.
 Jordan and Duncan A. Lockerby.
 “The method of fundamental solutions for multi-particle Stokes flows: Application to a ring-like array of spheres”.
 In: _Journal of Computational Physics_ 520 (2025), p.
-113487. https://doi.org/10.1016/j.jcp.2024.113487
+113487. doi.org/10.1016/j.jcp.2024.113487
+[2].
+Duncan A. Lockerby and Benjamin Collyer.
+“Fundamental solutions to moment equations for the simulation of microscale gas flows”.
+In: _Journal of Fluid Mechanics_ 806 (2016), p.
+413-436. doi.org/10.1017/jfm.2016.606